 We are always trying to create and recreate the brand as we move forward with our core essence.
 Currently, we have around 250 stores, 222 franchisees, and 189 distributors.
 We are the only retailer in the country that covers all the 64 districts.
 A store needs to connect to its consumer visually and we diligently keep that in mind while launching any new store.

 Apex lives by its core philosophy- a quest for attaining an undefined quality as it continually thrives for Excellence.
-We are always opening new stores, renovating old ones, keeping it alive and jazzy, and introducing new ones.
+We are always opening new stores, as well as renovating old ones with the help of a tenant improvement allowance in tampa if we decide to go global in the future.
+This helps to keep the brand alive and jazzy, and always provides us with the opportunity to introduce new stores.
 We are excited about this year’s plan to introduce another 25 new stores.

 Experiential shopping is in the heart of the new retail landscape and Apex has always believed in providing a good shopping experience.
 Today’s consumers are aware, agile and looking for a dynamic, mind-boggling shopping experience.
 They are pressed for time and our job is to make their shopping experience easy and memorable.
 Our prime focus is being close to the customer, and thus we try to bring a store closer to everyone.
 In today’s world, digital and e-commerce platforms are gaining prominence, but we still believe that footwear needs brick and mortar presence, as consumers would want to touch and get a feel of shoes.